Cystic fibrosis

-Cystic fibrosis (CF) is a genetic disorder inherited in an autosomal recessive manner that impairs the normal clearance of mucus from the lungs, which facilitates the colonization and infection of the lungs by bacteria, notably Staphylococcus aureus.
+Cystic fibrosis (CF) is a genetic disorder inherited in an autosomal recessive manner that impairs the normal clearance of mucus from the lungs, which facilitates the colonization and infection of the lungs by bacteria, notably Pseudomonas aeruginosa and Staphylococcus aureus.
 CF is a rare genetic disorder that affects mostly the lungs, but also the pancreas, liver, kidneys, and intestine.
 The hallmark feature of CF is the accumulation of thick mucus in different organs.
 Long-term issues include difficulty breathing and coughing up mucus as a result of frequent lung infections.
 Other signs and symptoms may include sinus infections, poor growth, fatty stool, clubbing of the fingers and toes, and infertility in most males.
 Different people may have different degrees of symptoms.

 Cystic fibrosis is inherited in an autosomal recessive manner.
 It is caused by the presence of mutations in both copies (alleles) of the gene encoding the cystic fibrosis transmembrane conductance regulator (CFTR) protein.
 Those with a single working copy are carriers and otherwise mostly healthy.
 CFTR is involved in the production of sweat, digestive fluids, and mucus.
 When the CFTR is not functional, secretions that are usually thin instead become thick.
 The condition is diagnosed by a sweat test and genetic testing.
-The sweat test measures sodium concentration, as people with cystic fibrosis have abnormally salty sweat, which can often be tasted by parents kissing their children.
+The sweat test measures chloride concentration, as people with cystic fibrosis have abnormally salty sweat.
 Screening of infants at birth takes place in some areas of the world.

 There is no known cure for cystic fibrosis.
+CFTR modulators, oral medications that directly target defects in the CFTR protein, have substantially improved survival among people with eligible CFTR variants who have access to treatment.
 Lung infections are treated with antibiotics which may be given intravenously, inhaled, or by mouth.
 Sometimes, the antibiotic azithromycin is used long-term.
 Inhaled hypertonic saline and salbutamol may also be useful.
 Lung transplantation may be an option if lung function continues to worsen.
 Pancreatic enzyme replacement and fat-soluble vitamin supplementation are important, especially in the young.
 Airway clearance techniques such as chest physiotherapy may have some short-term benefit, but long-term effects are unclear.
-The average life expectancy is between 42 and 50 years in the developed world, with a median of 40.7 years, although improving treatments have contributed to a more optimistic recent assessment of the median in the United States as 59 years.
-Lung problems are responsible for death in 70% of people with cystic fibrosis.
+Recent improvements in treatment have contributed to a significant increase in estimated median survival to approximately 65 years in Canada, the US, and the UK.
+Lung problems account for approximately 30% of deaths among people with CF.

 CF is most common among people of Northern European ancestry, for whom it affects about 1 out of 3,000 newborns, and among which around 1 out of 25 people is a carrier.
-It is least common in Africans and Asians, though it does occur in all races.
+It is least common in Africa and Asia.
 It was first recognized as a specific disease by Dorothy Andersen in 1938, with descriptions that fit the condition occurring at least as far back as 1595.
 The name "cystic fibrosis" refers to the characteristic fibrosis and cysts that form within the pancreas.